thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 # AnnA : Anki neuronal Appendix
 Tired of having to deal with anki flashcards that are too similar when grinding through your backlog?
 This python script creates filtered deck in optimal review order.
 It uses Machine Learning / AI to make semantically linked cards far from one another.
+**Note: this project is currently being refactored, the README is not finished and I am still actively contributing until the end of my hollidays.
+The code is still completely functionnal**

 ## Other features
-* Cluster your card collection using various algorithms (k-means, DBSCAN, agglomerative clustering), also get the topic of each cluster and add it as tag to your cards.
+* Cluster your card collection using various algorithms (k-means (including minibatch version), DBSCAN, agglomerative clustering), also get the topic of each cluster and add it as tag to your cards.
 * Create a plot showing clusters of semantic meanings from your anki database.
 As you can see on this picture:
 * Look for cards in your database using a semantic query (typing something with a close `meaning` to a card will find it even if no words are in common.)
 * PEP compliant and with details docstrings.